Congressional Baseball Game: Locations

-The game was initially played at the American League Park.
+The game was initially played at American League Park II.
 However, after the park's destruction in a fire in March 1911, it was played at the Griffith Stadium built on the same site in Northwest Washington, D.C.
 In 1962, it was moved to the new District Stadium (later renamed Robert F. Kennedy Stadium).
 It remained there until 1972 when the Washington Senators moved to Texas, becoming the Texas Rangers as RFK did not need a long-term baseball seating layout or field.
 It moved for the next two decades to the Memorial Stadium in Baltimore, Maryland, then to Langley High School in McLean, Virginia for 1977; and Four Mile Run Park in Alexandria, Virginia.
 From 1995 to 2004, the game was played in Prince George's Stadium in Bowie, Maryland.
 From 2005 to 2007, the event returned to RFK Stadium when the Montreal Expos moved to Washington to become the Washington Nationals.
 In 2008, Nationals Park was completed, and the Nationals moved there along with the Congressional Baseball Game.

 In the late 1960s, a post-game reception for members of Congress and their staff was organized and sponsored by Sears, Roebuck and Company.
 However, attendance was meager until 1972 when Sears' Washington office Public Information Officer Larry Horist took over the management of the event and established the Most Valuable Player awards to be voted by each team and presented by the Speaker of the House and the Majority Leader of the Senate.
 He also obtained photos of the players in their hometown uniforms, producing baseball cards packaged in gum wrappers.
 A limited number of autographed master sheets of the cards occasionally appear for sale on Internet auction sites.
 The cards included such personalities as Senator Eugene McCarthy (D-MN), Barry Goldwater, Jr. (R-AZ), and professional player "Vinegar Bend" Mizell (R-NC).
 The cards were publicized in The Washington Post and became part of the permanent collection of the Baseball Hall of Fame.